nedpals/react-study-jam-template/README.md

 No local installation is required for the workshop!
 We will be using a pre-configured online development environment.

-**➡️ Simply open our prepared CodeSandbox environment by clicking the link below:**
+**➡️ Simply open our prepared StackBlitz environment by clicking the link below:**

 ### [tinyurl.com/react-study-jam-uict](https://tinyurl.com/react-study-jam-uict)